 Markdown is a Perl script to convert a readable plain text document to valid HTML content for the web.
 The plain text document is marked up with simple markup to produce headings, emphasis, links, etc. I wrote a tutorial for Markdown mainly to learn about it.
 By writing a tutorial in Markdown itself, I could quickly learn all the features of the markup.
-Using a tool fixes it more securely in your mind than just reading about it--at least it does in mine.
-You can find the Markdown tutorial on my web site.
+Using a tool fixes it more securely in your mind than just reading the syntax--at least it does in mine.

 Thursday, January 10, 2013

 The benefits of using plain text for all the information you want to retain are simplicity, portability, and durability.
 Almost every application has the capability to import and use plain text.
 The recent example of Microsoft Word files is a good one to illustrate the barriers created by proprietary file formats.
 For the 2007 version of Word, Microsoft changed the format of the created documents to one based on XML.
 The change is an improvement, but older versions of Word cannot open the new format without additional software.
 In other words, the new format is not forward compatible.
 Because this is a recent change, the additional software to work around the incompatibilities is readily available.
 But consider the situation 10 years from now.
 As this article from Macworld magazine says, sometimes you can't even open your older documents.
 You never have to worry about that situation with plain text.
 Or the situation of changing to different software.
 As noted, almost all software can import plain text so it has ultimate portability.